Helping you grow closer to God

-And then, finally, the warning here is, don’t abuse it.
+Finally, the warning here is, don’t abuse it.
 He talks about, “How do you use your money to influence other people?”
 He says, “Don’t use your money to abuse the influence that it can have.”

 Notice, he says in verse 4, “You have condemned and murdered innocent men who were not opposing you.”
 The owners didn’t pay their wages.
-Well, guess what happens?
-Not only does the guy go home and cries out to God, and says, “God, I worked all day; I didn’t get any money.
+Well, guess what happens, not only does the guy go home and cries out to God, and says, “God, I worked all day; I didn’t get any money.
 I can’t feed my family.”
 Well, he has other – he’s got bills to pay, right?
 He’s got a landlord to pay.

 So, the landlord comes to the guy and says, “Hey, where’s my money?”
 He goes, “Well, the guy didn’t pay me.”
 He said, “That’s a personal problem.”